 Gone are the days when a delicious pot roast is just reserved for Sunday dinners or trips to grandma’s house.
 Making Instant Pot pot roast takes just 1.5 hours from start to finish!

 Need something quicker?
-Try Instant Pot beef stew done in under an hour for weekday comfort food.
+Try Instant Pot beef stew or Instant Pot chicken and potatoes done in under an hour for weekday comfort food.

-For today, though, this has joined the ranks of easy Instant Pot recipes and it’s a keeper!
+For today, though, this Instant Pot roast has joined the ranks of easy Instant Pot recipes and it’s a keeper!

 Why You’ll Love This Recipe

-- A one pot meal: A complete meal in one pot is super convenient.
+- One pot dinner: A complete meal in one pot is super convenient.

-- Serves a crowd: This is a great meal for any type of gathering and makes great leftovers!
+- Serves a crowd: Pot roast cooked in Instant Pot is a great meal for any type of gathering and makes great leftovers!

 - Loads of flavor: Thanks to the pressure cooker, all of the flavors permeate and penetrate each other.